 The best way to hit driver tee shots to go farther is with the upward arc swing.
 Now, for that to happen, you must position yourself and set up the ball properly.
 Start by having the ball aligned on the inside of the left heel, followed by moving your right leg a little so that the distance between them is the same as your shoulder width.

 You can then tilt your shoulders slightly to the right to optimize the up strike when hitting the ball.
 The shaft should point straight towards you.
 As for the ball, ensure it’s halfway above the top of the clubface when placed side by side.

 To create the most power on your downswing to strike the driver shot farther, you need to channel the strength in your legs.
 You achieve this by assuming a squatting stance during the downswing, then picking up and powering through the shot.
 That slight spring action as you come into contact with the ball helps to strike farther.

 The power generated through the backswing and the downswing should work all the way to the follow-through.
 For that to happen, you must allow the club head and your arm to extend.
 Ensure your hands swing as far away from your body as you can.
 Don’t make the mistake of retracting the arm because it limits the power of your shot.

-How To Hit a Draw With a Driver
+How Do You Hit a Draw With Your Driver?

 Lastly, let’s take you through how to hit a draw with a driver.